Loan Guides Austria 2026: Hub for Every Topic

 Frequently asked questions about loans in Austria

-How much does a loan cost in Austria?
+How much does a loan cost in Austria in 2026?

 What types of loans are available in Austria?

-The most common types are installment loans (consumer loans), mortgages, car loans, instant loans, micro-loans, and personal loans.
+The most common types are installment loans (consumer loans), mortgages, car loans, instant loans, micro-loans, and credit lines.
 Each type has different terms, rates, and requirements.
-Installment loans are suitable for purchases up to around EUR 75,000, while mortgages are designed for property purchases.
+Installment loans are suitable for purchases up to around EUR 75,000, while mortgages are designed for property purchases and subject to the KIM regulation since August 2022.

 What are current loan interest rates in Austria?

-The ECB has gradually lowered the key interest rate from 4.00% to 2.00% since June 2024.
+The ECB has gradually lowered the deposit rate from 4.00% to 2.00% since June 2024 (stable since July 2025).
 Consumer loans at Austrian banks start from around 5.47% effective.
-Mortgage rates begin at approximately 2.80% depending on term and rate fixation.
-Exact conditions depend on your personal creditworthiness and chosen bank.
+Mortgage rates begin at approximately 2.80% fixed depending on term.
+Exact conditions depend on your KSV credit score and chosen bank.

 Can I get a loan in Austria with bad credit?

 A negative KSV entry makes borrowing harder but does not completely rule it out.
-Some providers offer KSV-neutral rate inquiries or special products for people with negative entries.
+We cover this in a separate guide on loans despite KSV.
 Reputable lenders always check creditworthiness.
 Avoid offers promising loans without any credit check.

 What documents do I need for a loan application?